At Armacell, our commitment to environmental protection is part

 read more about our data on CO₂ emissions

-In 2020, Armacell recycled 54% more of its production-related waste than in 2016.
-Excellent progress in waste reduction was achieved by using the so-called 5R approach: Refuse/Reject (i.e. not producing waste in the first place), Reduce (waste), Reuse (before waste is even produced), Recycle (waste) and Recover (energy recovery).
+Our improved waste management process and accelerating recycling trend were achieved using the so-called 5R approach: Refuse/Reject (i.e. not producing waste in the first place), Reduce (waste), Reuse (before waste is even produced), Recycle (waste) and Recover (energy recovery).
 The 5R approach has brought significant advances at several plants.

 At Armacell, we are convinced that working in teams with other companies has benefits.
-This is why we are proud to be a partner in two Horizon 2020 projects.
+This is why we are proud to have been a partner in two Horizon 2020 projects.

 Can we decrease our dependency on finite fossils fuels?
 Is there a more sustainable alternative to petroleum as the raw material for foam products?
 To find answers to these questions Armacell is one of the partners in the EU-funded SWEETWOODS project.